-- 55. The council has a joint contract for treasury management advisors with South Oxfordshire District Council.
-Capita Asset Services, a subsidiary of the Capita Group Plc provides a range of services which include: - technical support on treasury matters, capital finance issues, statutory reports; - economic forecasts and interest rate analysis; - credit ratings / market information service involving the three main credit rating agencies; - strategic advice including a review of the investment and borrowing strategies and policy documents. - 56.
+- 49. The council has a joint contract for treasury management advisors with South Oxfordshire District Council.
+Link Asset Services (was Capita Asset Services) provides a range of services which include: - technical support on treasury matters, capital finance issues, statutory reports; - economic forecasts and interest rate analysis; - credit ratings / market information service involving the three main credit rating agencies; - strategic advice including a review of the investment and borrowing strategies and policy documents. - 50.
 The council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.
 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills, resources and up to date market information.

-Minimum Revenue Provision (MRP) policy statement 2017/18
+Minimum Revenue Provision (MRP) policy statement 2018/19